You have no items in your bag

 Although the saying, ‘You can’t love someone until you know how to love yourself’ is a total cliche, it’s completely true.
 By practicing self love and doing things that make you happy, you will begin to notice the effect that it has on the people and relationships around you.
 By not being stressed out, anxious, or upset, you will have more of yourself to give and a better understanding of who you are as a person.
 So do yourself a favor, give yourself permission to love yourself without judgment.

 Accept support.
-Having a strong support system is scientifically proven to improve your health and your outlook on life.
+Whether it be in person support, or social distancing support, having a strong support system is scientifically proven to improve your health and your outlook on life.
 When you build meaningful connections with other people, your brain produces oxytocin.
 Oxytocin is a hormone that helps calm your nerves and prevents your stress hormones from rapidly increasing.
 Asking for help and accepting help from others can be difficult, but you need that support for your mental sanity.

-Now that you understand the science behind what affects your mental health, make sure your self care activities are a reflection of you!
+Now that you understand the science behind what affects your mental health and the importance of self care, make sure your self care activities are a reflection of you!
 They should bring you joy and enable you to detach from the world around you.
 For more tips on how to promote healthy living, check out our In The Glow blogs!